Mrs. VeRonica Giles-Ball

 This year we will be using Schoology as our platform.
 The learners will use Cengage for all information regarding Mathematical Modeling.
 In addition, we will also be using PowerSchool.
 Parents will have access to view grades in PowerSchool.

-- Learners will only be allowed to reassess from the current 9-week period.
+- Learners will only be allowed to reassess in the current 9-week period.

-- Learners will have an initial assessment followed by two reassessments if the content standards are not mastered.
+- Learners will have an initial assessment followed by two reassessments per 9 weeks if the content standards are not mastered.
 Before the two reassessments can be taken remediation will be required to ensure a learner is prepared to reassess.

 - All reassessments will be taken on an assigned date set by the lead learner.

 - Late work policy: All assignments will be graded for correctness.
-After the due date is passed, 10 points will be deducted from your grade.
+After the due date is passed, a letter grade reduction will be applied each day late.
 If the assignment is not turned in by the end of the nine weeks, the assignment will remain a “0”.

-- If a learner is absent, all make-up work must be completed upon return.
-Allotted time will be at the discretion of the lead learner.
+- If a learner is absent, all make-up of MAJOR work must be completed upon return all other can be accessed during absences via online platform.
+Allotted time for make-up MAJOR will be at the discretion of the lead learner.

 Behavior and Attitude